-- Course Title: Writing AE2 (Tiếng Anh chuyên ngành 2: Kỹ năng viết) - Course Code: EN011IU - Semester: 2 - Course Coordinator/Lecturer: Dept. of English
+- Course Title: Writing AE2 (Tiếng Anh chuyên ngành 2: Kỹ năng viết)

 2. Prerequisites: Writing AE1

 This course introduces basic concepts in research paper writing, especially the role of generalizations, definitions, classifications, and the structure of a research paper to students who attend English- medium college or university.
 It also provides them with methods of developing and presenting an argument, a comparison or a contrast.
 Students are required to work on the tasks selected to maximize their exposure to written communication and are expected to become competent writers in the particular genre: the research paper.